Fire Safety

 • Soffits.

-• Fire-resisting doors, and voids, including those in the roof and at the perimeter edge, to assess their fire compliance.
-However, it can be limited to specific elements such as seals, service penetrations, gaps, and other imperfections in fire walls if required.
+• Gaps, voids and defects, including those in the loft space and at the perimeter edge, to assess their fire compliance.
+However, it can be limited to specific elements such as service penetrations, gaps, and other imperfections in fire walls if required.

-In addition to the fire compartmentation, we can investigate other built-in fire rated elements such as protection to the building’s structural steels, fire rated ceilings and ductwork.
+In addition to the fire compartmentation, we can investigate other built-in fire rated elements such as protection to the building’s structural steels and fire rated ceilings.

 These surveys can be either: